AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-Rohan Metha - from MakeSense (an open source volunteer-driven network creating events to support social entrepreneurs)
+- Rohan Metha - from MakeSense (an open source volunteer-driven network creating events to support social entrepreneurs)

 "Very soon after attending his first event he was eager to jump on board and learn how to facilitate one of our workshops.
 By conducting these workshops he got to deeply understand several social entrepreneurs and help them figure out how to improve their business.
 He did these extremely well and soon became part of the core team.
 6 months after he attended his first MakeSense workshop Adrien was the lead in organising a large-scale event “Food Glorious Food” tackling food waste with a full day event with workshops, activities, and talks featuring 12 different social entrepreneurs in the food sustainability sector.
 Adrien found the venue, negotiated using it for free, came up with the concept, created the marketing materials and was directing 6 other volunteers to pull off a really successful event.

 Adrien demonstrates a really strong work ethic.
 If he says he will do something he will go to great lengths to make sure it gets done.
 I have also found that he learns very quickly.
 If he is interested in something he will dive head first into it, contacting people to talk to and create opportunities to learn as much as he can by doing.
 He is a self-starter and very good at finding ways to improve the ways we work together."

-Michael Graham - Founder and Director at MJB Graham Sales Consultancy
+- Michael Graham - Founder and Director at MJB Graham Sales Consultancy

 "Adrien is a great asset to any team in a business environment.
 He has an incredible work ethic blended with a great student mentality.
 During his time at MJB he proved himself to be a fast learner and demonstrated a willingness to continuously go the extra mile to generate results.
 He developed his sales and business development skills massively whilst at MJB and I'm glad to say that he was a pleasure to work with."